-14. Glossary
+14 Glossary

-Term Definition Application form The form issued by the program delegate that applicants use to apply for funding under the program.
-Australian industry entity An Australian business with an Australian Business Number whose trading activities are a substantial and not merely peripheral activity of the business and is not: • a research organisation or an entity whose primary purpose is to undertake research an entity whose primary function is administrative or to provide support services to a CRC-P a Commonwealth, State, Territory or local government body (including government business enterprises).
-Australian industry entities include, but are not limited to: sole traderspartnerships cooperatives 0 1111 • companies.
+Term Definition Application form The form issued by the Program Delegate that applicants use to apply for funding under the program.
+Australian industry entity An Australian business with an Australian Business Number whose trading activities are a substantial and not merely peripheral activity of the business and is not: a research organisation or an entity whose primary purpose is to undertake research an entity whose primary function is administrative or to provide support services to a CRC-P a Commonwealth, State, Territory or local government body (including government business enterprises).
+Australian industry entities include, but are not limited to: sole traders partnerships cooperatives companies.
 Capital item An asset of durable nature with a purchase price greater than \$20,000.
 Cash contributions Money contributed by project partners, which is not a loan that is provided for the project and is immediately available for use on the project.
 Cooperative Research Centres Advisory Committee A committee of Industry Innovation and Science Australia established under the Industry Research and Development Act 1986 to consider and assess eligible applications and make recommendations to the Minister for funding under the program.
 Department The Department of Industry, Science, Energy and Resources.
 Eligible activities The activities undertaken by a grantee in relation to a project eligible for funding support as set out in 5.1.
-Eligible application An application or proposal for grant funding under the program the program delegate has determined is eligible for assessment in accordance with these guidelines.
+Eligible application An application or proposal for grant funding under the program the Program Delegate has determined is eligible for assessment in accordance with these guidelines.
+Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 5.2.
+Eligible expenditure guidance The guidance provided at Appendix B.